MrGenQ/WarDeckOfCards/README.md

 ### Installing
 https://github.com/MrGenQ/WarDeckOfCards.git, use this link to download my project

+### Running the program
+When you finished downloading this project, open main.py and start the program by debugging it or use a feature i created by typing 'python main.py --p1name=Tom --p2name=Jim' in the Terminal, open logging file to see what the program events have been logged.
+Ofcourse you can use different names instead of 'Tom' and 'Jim', there is only one rule - Use only solid text (no spaces)

 ### Running the tests

 In order to test this program you will need to open test_main_unitest.py and running the program.